Sharjah

 Bars & Nightlife

 One will not find much in the way of bars and clubs in Sharjah, since alcohol sale and consumption is banned in all of the Emirate.
-Most visitors looking for vibrant nightlife head to neighboring Dubai, where alcohol regulations are much more lax and party venues are aplenty.
-Evenings in Sharjah itself are mostly spent at restaurants or outdoor cafés, enjoying a meal accompanied by freshly squeezed juices.
+Most visitors looking for vibrant nightlife head to neighbouring Dubai, where alcohol regulations are much more lax and party venues are aplenty.
+Evenings in Sharjah are mostly spent at restaurants or outdoor cafés, enjoying a meal accompanied by freshly squeezed juices.
 One of the most popular after-sundown spots in the city is the Al Majaz Waterfront, where quite a few establishments located right by the water offer unobstructed views of the daily fountain light show in the lagoon.

 Shopping